microsoft/botframework-components/packages/Telephony/Readme.md

 # Microsoft.Bot.Components.Telephony

-The Microsoft.Bot.Components.Telephon package contains pre-built actions for building bots with Telephony capabilities.
+The Microsoft.Bot.Components.Telephony package contains pre-built actions for building bots with Telephony capabilities.
 Install the package using [Bot Framework Composer](https://docs.microsoft.com/composer) to add telephony specific actions to your bot.
 Here are the actions supported:

 - [Call Transfer](#Call-Transfer)
 - [Call Recording](#Call-Recording)